 The Hy and Bella Vile Legacy Fund awards $10,000 each year as a means for the Vile’s grandchildren and great grandchildren to perpetuate the names of Hy and Bella Vile and their love of the Kansas City Jewish community.

 Applications must be for programs which have a positive impact on the Jewish community.
+Grant applications are due April 15.

 White Theatre Grantor Fund

 The purpose of the White Theatre Grantor Fund is to help defray the cost of technical and rental fees incurred by Jewish users of the Lewis and Shirley White Theatre at the Jewish Community Campus.
 Any Jewish non-profit agency or synagogue may apply.
+Grant applications are due July 31.